Helping Workers Navigate Workers’ Compensation

 You should immediately tell your supervisor and personnel office about the injury and ask that a report be filed with the state.
 Be specific as to what happened.
 Do not wait.

 See your doctor or go to the emergency room as soon as possible.
 Make sure you tell the doctor, nurses and anyone else who takes care of you that you were injured at work.
-Provide details as to what caused your injury and make sure you identify ALL body parts injured in the work accident, not just the one that hurts the most.
+Provide details as to what caused your injury and make sure you identify all body parts injured in the work accident, not just the one that hurts the most.
 Remember, you are entitled to see your own doctor rather than one selected by your employer.

 If you have a note to be off work, provide a copy to your employer and give your attorney the original.

-Protect Your Rights
+Let’s Work Together To Protect Your Rights